trap-representation/Zero-out-the-bits/docs/my_problem_with_coding_assessments/my_problem_with_coding_assessments.md

 What's the purpose of me writing about this topic, you might ask.
 Well, I recently had to take this test in my college -- a coding assessment on the C programming language, if you will.
 I think you know where this is going.
 The paper was so bad that it actually cured my imposter syndrome.

-This article is mostly going to be a rant about that paper.

-Without going into too much boring stuff, I'd start off with the thing you are actually here for -- the hilariously bad questions.
+Anyway, without going into too much boring stuff, I'd start off with the thing you are actually here for -- the hilariously bad questions.

 Starting with the absolute gem right here.